Bajonc/Recreating-Mitonet/README.md

 - https://github.com/volume-em/empanada-napari
 - https://github.com/facebookresearch/swav

-I have either fixed bugs or adapted the code to fit the specific task at hand
+I contributed by fixing bugs and adapting the code to match the specific task at hand

 ### Pretraining
 MitoNet uses SwaV to pretrain on 1.5M unlabeled electron microscopy mitochondria images, the code from this part required minor changes